-Under the proposed action, there would be long term, negligible, no new secondary impacts on Air Quality.
-Wolves will continue to inhabit Montana and will have no new secondary impacts on Air Quality in the areas where they occur.
+Under the proposed action, there would be long-term, negligible, secondary impacts on Air Quality.
 Wolf management can have positive secondary impacts to Air Quality because habitat management for wolves limits disturbance of habitats for all species.
 Management to limit new residential, commercial, or industrial developments ensure there is protected suitable habitat for a diversity of wildlife.

-Under the proposed action, there would be long term, negligible,no new cumulative impacts on Air Quality.
-Wolves will continue to inhabit Montana and will have no new cumulative impacts on Air Quality in the areas where they occur.
+Under the proposed action, there would be long-term, negligible, cumulative impacts on Air Quality.
 Wolves produce methane but this is negligible and comparative to that of other wildlife.
-As wolves traverse the landscape, they may produce dust or mold (aspergillosis), but these impacts this would also be negligiblehave no impact.
+As wolves traverse the landscape, they may produce dust or mold (aspergillosis), but these impacts would be negligible.
 Wolf management can have positive cumulative impacts to Air Quality because habitat management for wolves benefits multiple species and landscapes by limiting disturbance and new developments, and thereby maintains a healthy ecosystem.